 McLean Hospital, the largest psychiatric affiliate of Harvard Medical School, has become the first psychiatric hospital in the nation to receive accreditation from the Association for the Accreditation of Human Research Protection Programs (AAHRPP).
 The voluntary accreditation, announced last month, is for a three-year period.
-McLean joins its parent institution, Partners HealthCare, in receiving accreditation from the AAHRPP.
+McLean joins its parent institution, Mass General Brigham (formerly Partners HealthCare), in receiving accreditation from the AAHRPP.

 According to AAHRPP, an independent, non-profit accrediting body, it promotes high-quality, ethically sound research through an accreditation process that helps organizations worldwide strengthen their human research protection or institutional review board programs.